 Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

 Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 This Facts & Figures report provides statistics about colorectal cancer in the United States, including this cancer’s incidence, survival, and mortality.
 The report also presents data about disparities in the number of people who follow screening guidelines resulting from differences in the availability of quality care due to their race, ethnicity, or state of residence.

 An estimate of the percentage of people who will be alive 5 years after a diagnosis of cancer compared with people who haven’t been diagnosed with cancer.
 The relative survival rate shows whether a disease shortens life and is used as a way to approximate the expected lifetime.
 For example, a relative 5-year cancer survival rate of 80% means that compared to the number of people without cancer who are alive, 80% of people with cancer will be living 5 years after their diagnosis.

 Suggested citation: American Cancer Society.
 Colorectal Cancer Facts & Figures 2023-2025.
 Atlanta: American Cancer Society, Inc. 2022.

-Please note that any reproduction or re-use should credit the appropriate American Cancer Society Colorectal Cancer Facts & Figures publication and include a statement of copyright and identify the data source used.
+Please note that any reproduction or re-use of this publication or portions of it should credit the appropriate edition of the American Cancer Society Colorectal Cancer Facts & Figures publication.